GMOD/Apollo/docs/Apollo2Build.md

 ### Database schema

-The database schema is automatically initialized when you startup Web Apollo
+After you create the database, the database schema (tables, etc.) is automatically formatted when the Web Apollo start to run in the web server.

 ## Deploy the application

 After you have setup your apollo-config.groovy file, we will build a WAR file to deploy.
+You will also need to modify it to include your username, password, and point to your database (the JDBC URL) in order to connect to a remote database if you are running in production.

 ```
     ./apollo deploy